Saturday, February 4, 2017

 Chocolate, including chocolate candy, is liked by most people, but women tend to have a somewhat greater affinity for it than men.
 Chocolate is more than food.
 It not only fills your stomach, it also makes you feel good.
 Many people believe that chocolate is an aphrodisiac.
 While it is true that chocolate does contain organic substances which have a physical feel good affect on the body, the amounts are not that great.

 Critics claim the benefits of eating chocolate are small compared to the sugar and fat contained in a chocolate bar.
 However, the best chocolate—dark chocolate with high cocoa butter content rather than milk chocolate—has no added fat with a high percentage of cocoa solids and correspondingly less sugar.
-Chocolate will never be considered a health food based on its nutritional value, but it is still good for you.
+Dark chocolate will never be considered a health food based on its nutritional value, but it is still good for you.
 It's good for your heart, relieves stress, and makes you feel good.
 What more could you want?

 Chocolate has long been associated with passion, romance, and love.
 This association goes all the way back to the Aztecs.
 Valentine's Day is a celebration of romance.
 Chocolate is both an everyday pleasure and a token of love.
 Valentine's Day and chocolate make a perfect match.
-Men have long known in dealing with women that chocolate is always a safe gift.
+Men have long known in dealing with women that chocolate is almost always a safe gift.
 Chocolate is given as a token of love and is equally viable as a peace offering when he has done something to anger his love.